henry-malinowski/libsort/README.md

 * Verify partition
 * [Array merge](https://en.wikipedia.org/wiki/Merge_algorithm#Merging_two_lists)
 * In-place array merge

-Behavior for sorting non-integer types would be undefined, but the functions would support sorting of any integer type.

 This library will also have will also come with some testing functions to debug and verify the result of the sorting and partitioning functions.
 To achieve this